Clerkship in Neurology, MD-832

 Course Director, Gregory Bix, MD, PhD

 Students will select a faculty mentor in Neurology or a related discipline.
 The student and mentor will develop an overarching research experience plan for the rotation, and the student will be expected to engage in one or more aspects of the research process, including developing research questions and conducting literature reviews.
 Each student will complete a research assignment specific to the activities of his or her rotation.
 The assignment will be related to the student’s work with their mentor in the course (e.g., a case report for clinical research, a review article on literature in a given area for lab research, etc.).

 Clinical Neurophysiology, NEU-854

 This course is designed to provide experience for medical students in the interpretation of clinical electrophysiological studies in neurology.
 These studies include Electroencephalograms (EEG), Sensory Evoked Potentials (EP), Electromyograms (EMG), and Nerve Conduction Velocity studies, and Intraoperative monitoring.
 Students will gain direct experience both in performance of such studies and their interpretation with emphasis on clinical correlation.Students may choose to spend time in the Epilepsy Monitoring Unit learning to interpret long term video EEG studies.
-If an epilepsy surgery or Vagus Nerve Stimulators (VNS) placement occurs during the student's elective, the student is invited to accompany the attending to the operating room to observe these unique procedures.
+If circumstances allow and an epilepsy surgery or Vagus Nerve Stimulators (VNS) placement occurs during the student's elective, the student is invited to accompany the attending to the operating room to observe these unique procedures.